taniShant/mlModelPackging/README.md

 ### Builds a sklearn based model pipeline by picking the model defination from a configuration file (defined in model_config.json) and deploy pipeline at runtime
 Refer json defination at model_config.json

+Uses setuptools library (setup.py) to package up our solution

 Readme all about the package ...

 Inspired by: